 Have a Sense of Urgency: Some people do things so slowly it drives me crazy.
 If they just picked up the pace a bit (or a lot) and pushed themselves — if they approached each task with a sense of urgency, they would be remarkably more efficient at everything and could free up at least an hour a day.

 Don’t Get Sick: Okay, now I’m just being completely unrealistic, right?
 Not hardly.
-The fact is, if you won’t make the time to be well, you’ll be forced to make the time to be sick.
+The fact is, if you won’t take the time to be well, you’ll be forced to take the time to be sick.
 By fusing exercise, appropriate sustenance, and the ordinary utilization of supplements into your way of life, you can altogether improve your wellbeing.